Photon-HDF5/photon-hdf5/docs/contributing.rst

    Photon-HDF5 files.

-All the sources (including for the documentation) are `hosted on GitHub <https://github.com/Photon-Data>`__ and we encorage to open *GitHub Issues* to discuss any topic related Photon-HDF5, report errors, etc...
+All the sources (including for the documentation) are `hosted on GitHub <https://github.com/Photon-Data>`__ and we encourage to open *GitHub Issues* to discuss any topic related Photon-HDF5, report errors, etc...
 You can also contact us by email, but we prefer to use GitHub in order to keep any discussion public.